 This ramen noodle grilled cheese recipe will give you so much dorm life nostalgia

-You haven’t truly lived at college until someone burns popcorn in the communal microwave at 11:30 p.m. at night…most likely on a night before a big exam.
+You haven’t truly lived at college until someone burns popcorn in the communal microwave at midnight…most likely on a night before a big exam.
 This ramen noodle grilled cheese will time travel you right back to those good ol’ days of having to fend for yourself in “the real world.”
 Whether you’re in college now or years past it, this is indulgent comfort food and its deliciousness will be hard to pass up.
-The good news is that this recipe is actually way more delicious than anything you could probably make in a dorm room.
+The good news?
+This is actually way better than anything you could make in a dorm room.

 The cooked ramen noodles as the “bread” of this sandwich actually holds together, and there’s a delicious crunch and flavoring in every bite.
 With ooey gooey cheese, a runny egg, and crisp bacon, this could be easily breakfast, lunch, and dinner any day of the week.
 Customize with your favorite ramen flavors and remember to share with your friends.
 Follow the instructions below to make your own.

 2 large eggs

 2 Tbsp. butter, divided

 1. Cook ramen in boiling salted water for 3 minutes.
 Drain noodles but DO NOT rinse.
 Let cool, about 10 minutes.